4d/docs/website/translated_docs/es/ORDA/glossary.md

 ## Atributo de almacenamiento

 A storage attribute (sometimes referred to as a scalar attribute) is the most basic type of attribute in a datastore class and most directly corresponds to a field in a relational database.
-A storage attribute holds a single value for each entity in the class.
+Un atributo de almacenamiento contiene un único valor para cada entidad de la clase.